+Byte 0 Extended Message Identifier01h

-- Byte 1 Extended Message Length
+Byte 1 Extended Message Length

-- Byte 2 Extended Message Code
+Byte 2 Extended Message Code

-- Byte 3 Extended Message additional parameters
+Ryte 3 Extended Message additional parameters

-The Extended Message Length specifies the length of the Extended Message plus the number of additional parameters that are to follow.
+The Extended Message Length gives the length of the Extended Message plus the number of additional parameters that are to follow.
 The length does not include bytes 0 and 1.

-The only Extended Message Code supported by the HP 35470A is 01h, Synchronous Data Transfer Request (SDTR).
+The only Extended Message Code supported by the HP C1533A is 01h, Synchronous Data Transfer Request (SDTR).
 Any other message code is handled as an illegal message; the drive returns MESSAGE REJECT and enters the Status phase reporting CHECK CONDITION with the sense key set to COMMAND ABORTED.